The Anne Anastasi Mission Scholarship – The application Period is every May 1st to June 1st.

 - COMMUNITY SERVICE – The applicant organized, led, and participated in a chapter’s service project that meaningfully impacted the chapter’s members, life at the college, or the community.

-- EFFECTIVE MEETINGS – The applicant organized and conducted chapter meetings by preparing agendas, providing time for reports (e.g., status reports from different officers, committee chairs, the chapter delegate), welcoming potential members, and having each meeting documented in minutes.
+- EFFECTIVE MEETINGS – The applicant organized and conducted chapter meetings by preparing agendas, providing time for reports (e.g., status reports from different officers, committee chairs, and the chapter delegate), welcoming potential members, and having each meeting documented in minutes.

 - COLLABORATION – The applicant facilitated a partnership culminating in a joint activity with other student organizations or clubs.
-Collaboration can be on-campus arrangements or with external student groups (e.g., Psi Alpha, Psi Chi chapters).
+Collaboration can be on-campus arrangements or with external student groups (e.g., Psi Alpha, and Psi Chi chapters).

 - MEMBERSHIP – Applicant played a lead role in recruiting, organizing, and sustaining chapter membership.

 - CHAPTER DELEGATE – The applicant performed the Chapter Delegate role effectively.
 By “effectively,” we mean attendance and participation in monthly Delegate meetings and serving as an effective information conduit between the local chapter and Psi Beta National initiatives and programs.